vorgerger/ookla_map/README.md

     ├── app2.ipyb                     <- Jupyter notebook with the code.
     │
     ├── environment.yml               <- Required libraries for the environment.
+    │                                    Geopandas lib is to be installed via conda environment, │                                    not via pip install.
+Make to sure to remove or change the │                                    last row of this file: "prefix: C:\Users\OmniAvo\.conda\envs\mapenv".
     │
     ├── app2.py                       <- Main code for use in this project (same as in Jupyter │                                   notebook file app2.ipyb).